-At this time School does not utilize engineering controls, such as barriers, but instead adheres to distancing, masking and natural ventilation or outdoor settings.
+At this time School does not utilize engineering controls, such as barriers, but instead adheres to masking and natural ventilation or outdoor settings.
+If outdoor air quality is not sufficient, the Center will be closed for the duration of poor air quality.